Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The nature of warfare has changed, and the lessons from the Ukraine conflict will be a source of long-term use," said a senior defense official who spoke on condition of anonymity.

 "Today's conflict is a war of attrition, in which each side seeks to wear down the other's resources.
-This form of warfare was once considered outdated and no longer suitable for modern warfare," said Stacie Pettyjohn, director of the defense program at the Center for a New American Security (CNAS).
+This form was once considered outdated and no longer suitable for modern warfare," said Stacie Pettyjohn, director of the defense program at the Center for a New American Security (CNAS).

 The US Army commander (second from left) at the field command post during the NTC exercise.
 Photo: Washington Post